 Direction

-Now head back in the direction of Ehrenburg Castle, along the Wettin complex to Steingasse and on the left into Kirchgässlein, directly towards the town church of St. Moriz.
+Now head back towards Ehrenburg Castle, along the Wettin complex to Steingasse and turn left into Kirchgässlein, directly towards the town church of St Moriz.

-St. Moriz is the oldest and largest church in Coburg and traces its origins back to a Romanesque basilica from the 13th century.
-The town church provides insights into Coburg's varied history.
-Here you will find the ducal burial place and a 13-metre-high alabaster epitaph of Duke Johann Casimir from the Renaissance period.
-Martin Luther preached several times in St. Moriz during his stay in Coburg in 1530.
+St Moriz is the oldest and largest church in Coburg and has its origins in a Romanesque basilica from the 13th century.
+The town church provides an insight into the varied history of Coburg.
+It houses the ducal tomb and a 13 metre high alabaster epitaph of Duke Johann Casimir from the Renaissance period.
+Martin Luther preached several times in St Moriz during his stay in Coburg in 1530.

 Pfarrgasse 7